The civilized male is something to be celebrated.

 1 – Win and value winning

 Some people have more than others.
-Rightly or wrongly is another issue.
-But the participation trophy generation devalues the reality of competing, winning and more importantly, FAILING.
+Rightly or wrongly is another issue but inequality will always exist.
+The participation trophy generation however wants to upend everything by devaluing the reality of competing, hard work, winning and more importantly, FAILING.

-Does that somehow except you from reality?
+What I said is true, BUT does that somehow exempt you from reality?
 From your own life?
 Does it give you permission to cry foul at others who are in fact better than you?
 Who have more than you?

-What it really boils down to is envy.
+What it really boils down to though is envy.
 Envy of the accomplishments of others.
-Envy of the perceived good luck and good fortune some appear to have.
+Envy of the perceived good luck and good fortune some appear to have while you struggle.
 Combined with an ignorance of the hard work too often needed to achieve difficult things.

 Envy is a low thought answer to a complex problem: